ChenDavidTimothy/TrajectoLab_radau/docs/source/quickstart.rst

 **Run this code** and you'll see the optimal trajectory: maximum thrust forward, then maximum thrust backward to arrive at rest.

-MAPTOR's Unique Strength: Design Optimization
+Design Optimization Capability
 ----------------------------------------------

-While the above shows basic trajectory optimization, MAPTOR's key capability is optimizing **vehicle design** alongside trajectory:
+Beyond basic trajectory optimization, MAPTOR handles problems where you need to determine optimal system design parameters alongside trajectories:

 .. code-block:: python